neomjs/neo/BACKERS.md

 after the day the 4th sponsor does sign up (*).
 By default, the main Readme will only include sponsors starting at the Gold tier.

-(*) You will get removed from the main Readme file, in case you end the sponsorship prior to the end of the time interval.
+(*) Only valid as long as the sponsorship stays active.

 # What will I sponsor?
 Obviously the continuing of the development for the neo.mjs framework.